zulip/zulip/templates/zerver/help/import-users-and-channels-from-slack.md

 {!go-to-the.md!} [Organization settings](/#administration/organization-settings)
 {!admin.md!}

-2. Disable the **New users restricted to the following domains** option.
+2. Disable the **Restrict new users to the following email domains** option.